andydotxyz/andydotxyz/README.md

 ### Collaboration

-I am looking for people who are keep to collaborate on the Fyne toolkit and GUI capabilities for Go in general.
+I am looking for people who are keen to collaborate on the Fyne toolkit and GUI capabilities for Go in general.

 ### Sponsorship